Dinob661/Comp680-Mercury/README.txt

 Frontend:
 Frontend unit testing can be found: "frontend/src/app/login.component.spec.ts" where I have 1 unit test:
 - I test my login.component which has dependency injection (required)

+Selenium:
+- This project uses selenium to simulate users attempting to use the website.
+There are both positive and negative testing (negative testing being malacious or error prone attempts to use the website)
+- These are done in the Frontend directory

 ------------------------------------
 7) Solid Principles